kodtodya/spring-boot-examples/scheduler-based-on-db-value/README.md

-# Spring Boot H2 Database CRUD example: Building Rest API with Spring Data JPA
+# Spring Boot scheduler based on db value example: Building scheduler with Spring Data JPA

-In this example, we're going to see how to mask data in database using Spring Boot Rest JPA CRUD API with Maven that use Spring Data JPA to interact with H2 database.
+In this example, we're going to see how to write scheduler base on cron preset in database using Spring Boot Rest JPA CRUD API with Maven that use Spring Data JPA to interact with H2 database.

 You'll know: